In the clinic for Sept. 11, 2025

 Sep.
 11, 2025

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Bausch+Lomb, Caristo Diagnostics, Eko Health, GT Medical, Inspira.
+Clinical updates, including data readouts and publications: Akeso, Avidity, Bioxcel, Instil, Intensity, PMV.

 Briefs